mlflow/mlflow/docs/source/getting-started/tracking-server-overview/index.rst

 * **Cons**

   * Requires manual setup and maintenance.
-  * Team collaboration is harder than using a hosted tracking server, e.g., Databricks CE.
+  * Team collaboration is harder than using a hosted tracking server.
   * Not suitable for cloud-based notebook, e.g., Google Colab.
   * Requires extra port forwarding if you deploy your server on cloud VM.
   * No serving support.